 Across St. Augustine and just south, another Lebanese family, the Johns, lived in the three-story rambling house at 5724.
-Built in 1920, in later years, the John House would lodge a tea room, apartments, even a truck stop.
+It’s also remembered as the house of Mayme Bishop, who came from Scotland to care for a sick uncle.
+Built in 1920, in later years, the house would lodge a tea room, apartments, even a truck stop.
 It’s currently home to a craft store called, appropriately, A Stitch in Time.

 Albert John’s house stood center of several acres of corn and beans and cattle.
 Donna recalls a white worker named Matt who drank heavily and lived in workers’ quarters.

 “What I most remember about the Johns’ place,” Donna says, “is climbing a pecan tree to get away from the bull chasing me and a girlfriend.
 I was about 10 years old.
 It was terrifying.”

 She feared the Klan’s cross less.
 “They lit it sometime in the early evening.
 We were about to go to bed.
 From the front of the house, we saw, suddenly, this very bright light.
 The front room was the family room, the dining room, and my grandmother’s room.
 My father shouts, ‘Get down!
 Get behind the bed!’
 We didn’t know if there might be gunfire, or if the house might be next to catch fire.”